Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Introduction

 In another line of research, LRCs with \textit{maximal recoverability} (MR-LRCs, also known as \textit{partial MDS} or \textit{PMDS codes}) have been introduced successively in \cite{MR-property, blaum-RAID, gopalan-MR}.
 MR-LRCs are a strictly stronger class of LRCs than ``optimal'' LRCs, in spite of the terminology.
-Not only do they attain optimal global distance, but they can correct any erasure pattern that is information-theoretically correctable (while optimal LRCs, such as \cite{tamo-barg}, cannot).
+Not only do they attain optimal global distance, but they can correct any erasure pattern that is information-theoretically correctable given the local constraints (while optimal LRCs, such as \cite{tamo-barg}, cannot).
 MR-LRCs over relatively small fields are significantly harder to obtain than optimal LRCs.
-In fact, certain parameters of MR-LRCs require super-linear field sizes \cite{gopi}, and slighlty more complex topologies require super-polynomial field sizes \cite{grid-like}.
+In fact, certain parameters of MR-LRCs require super-linear field sizes \cite{gopi}, and slightly more complex topologies require super-polynomial field sizes \cite{grid-like}.
 Not many explicit constructions are known.
-For dimension $ k $, local distance $ \delta $, $ g $ local groups and $ h = gr - k $ \textit{global parities}, \cite{blaum-RAID} obtains linear field sizes for $ h = 1 $ and any $ \delta $, and for $ h > 1 $ and $ \delta = 2 $ based on the irreducibility of certain polynomials, which are not known to cover all parameters.
-A general construction for $ \delta = 2 $ with field sizes of order $ k^h $ is obtained in \cite{gopalan-MR}.
-Smaller field sizes for $ h = 2 $ and $ g=2 $ are obtained in \cite{blaum-twoparities} and \cite{hu}, respectively.
-MR-LRCs based on Gabidulin codes (equivalent to \cite{rawat}) for all parameters, but field sizes $ (r+\delta-1)^{gr} $ (exponential in $ n - g(\delta-1) = gr $) are obtained in \cite{calis}.
-Recently, \cite{gabrys} obtains field sizes of order at least $ g^h = g^{gr-k} $ for general parameters.
-Observe that, in the MR-LRC or PMDS literature, local groups are disjoint and arranged in $ m \times n $-array form.
-The translation from standard LRC notation to standard PMDS notation is $ m := g $, $ n := r+\delta-1 $, $ s := h = gr-k $, $ r := \delta $.
-The field sizes in \cite{gabrys} are of orders $ n(mn)^{(r+1)s - 1} $ and $ \max \{ m, n^{r+s} \}^s $, which in our notation both are at least $ g^h = g^{gr-k} $.
-The field size $ g^h $ is the smallest known for MR-LRCs with general parameters so far.
+Some families for certain parameters are given in \cite{blaum-RAID, gopalan-MR, blaum-twoparities, hu}.
+Constructions for general parameters are given in \cite{calis, gabrys, neri, guruswami-MR}.
+See Section \ref{sec comparisons} for a detailed description of the code parameters and field sizes achieved by the works \cite{tamo-barg, blaum-RAID, blaum-twoparities, hu, gopalan-MR, calis, gabrys, neri, guruswami-MR}.